 When are sports drinks appropriate for hydration?

 We often hear: “Drink a Gatorade” after we’ve just had a sweaty workout/sports game or even after a fever or stomach bug.
-That’s because you need electrolytes, a combo of different minerals like potassium, sodium, and chloride.
+That’s because the body greatly benefits from the electrolytes, a combo of different minerals like potassium, sodium, and chloride.

-Coconut water is a natural option filled with those electrolytes – just make sure you choose a brand that has no added sugar (I choose organic, non-GMO brands too).
+Coconut water is a better option.
+It naturally has all of those – just make sure you choose a brand that has no added sugar (I choose organic, non-GMO brands too).

 How To Rehydrate